03difoha/1-day-coding/README.md

 Now when we publish our website and click the links we should take us to each section.
 Easy!

+# Lunch time
+see you back here in one hour :)

 # Styling

 Now the stylish part: **CSS**!